 The evaluation of these various types of damage will guide you in making a decision about whether to keep or remove the damaged tree.
 If only minor damage was sustained, you can prune the broken branches and smooth the rough edges around any wounds.
 This will allow the tree to begin the healing process.

-If the damage is a bit more significant but the tree is strong, you may want to prune branches, address any wounds and give it sometime before making a final decision.
-However, if there is significant tree storm damage such as a missing crown, major wounds, or lost leader branch that will keep the tree from surviving, it’s best to have it removed before it dies.
+If the damage is a bit more significant but the tree is strong, you may want to prune branches, address any wounds and give it some time before making a final decision.
+However, if there is significant tree storm damage such as a missing crown, major wounds, or a lost leader branch that will keep the tree from surviving, it’s best to have it removed before it dies.
 A dead tree will attract insects and create a safety hazard.
 Storm-damaged tree removal should be done by professionals.

 Boulder Hill Tree Service